areebahasnain/DAA_Project/README.md

 ## 5. Conclusion
 This project successfully implemented two fundamental divide-and-conquer algorithms with comprehensive testing and visualization capabilities.
 Twenty diverse datasets were generated and processed, demonstrating algorithm correctness and efficiency across varying input complexities.
 The closest pair algorithm achieved O(n log n) performance, while Karatsuba multiplication exhibited O(n^1.585) complexity as theoretically predicted.
 The interactive user interface provides an accessible platform for understanding these sophisticated algorithms through visual representation of their execution.
 All experimental results verified the correctness of implementations against standard solutions.
 Future enhancements could include additional divide-and-conquer algorithms such as merge sort or Strassen's matrix multiplication, real-time performance profiling visualization, and comparative analysis with alternative algorithmic approaches.
 The modular system architecture facilitates such extensions with minimal modification.
+Another systematic improvement could be the addition of a generate button that generates new test datasets.

 ## 6. References